abrahan-dev/posts/2019-03-25-code-review.md

 Anti-patterns in code review:

--   Nitpicking (formatting, whitespaces, method length...).
+- Nitpicking (formatting, whitespace, method length...).
 - Design changes when the code works.
 - Inconsistent feedback (criteria change).
 - The ghost reviewer (reviewer never shows).
 - Ping-pong reviews (first review something, second review something else...).

 From my personal experience, I suffered a lot all of them, it bothers me specially the inconsistent feedback and ping-pong reviews.
 Both depend greatly on the reviewer culture and state of mind.